 If your service definition file was configured with a cache tiling scheme and you choose to start the service immediately, you also have the option to build the cache automatically on the server when the service publishes and starts.
 To do this, select the Build cache automatically when service starts option.

 - Click Next.

-- Optionally, choose to enable or disable capabilities for your service definition.
+- Choose to enable or disable capabilities for your service definition.

 - Click Publish to publish the service definition as a service.

-If you built the cache for your service automatically, you can view the status of your cache in ArcGIS for Desktop or ArcGIS Server Manager.
-For more information, see Viewing cache completion status.
+If you built the cache for your service automatically, you can view the status of your cache in ArcMap or ArcGIS Server Manager.
+For more information, see View cache completion status.